johanhelsing/bevy_snap/README.md

 Potential usages:

-- Save and load game state to disk
 - Rewind game mechanic
 - Undo in turn-based games
 - Rollback in networked games

+And once serialization is implemented:

+- Save and load game state to disk
 - Sync game state across networked clients
 - Easily reproduce crashes by sending saves as diagnostics